mikeizbicki/cmc-csci143/topic_01_mapreduce/README.md

 Quiz:
 1. Next week covers Shell topics 03-05
+1. Will have 4 review problems + 4 new problems
+1. Option to retake this week's quiz (new problems) with no penalty.
+You will keep whatever grade you get on the retake.
-1. Future quizzes will not have as much material
+1. Future notes packets will not have as much material

 ## Lecture Notes